Skip to content

 Atenism

 Akhenaten did not believe in the Egyptian pantheon but instead in the one and only God who created the Universe.
-He referred to this god as Aten and symbolised him by the Sun’s disc.
+He referred to this God as Aten and symbolised him by the Sun’s disc.
 Nefertiti also believed in Aten.

 It is even believed Tutankhamun was initially called Tutankhaten.

-Highly supported by his beloved wife, Nefertiti, Akhenaten started making serious changes to position the new religion more firmly.
+Highly supported by his beloved wife, Nefertiti, Akhenaten started making severe changes to position the new religion more firmly.
 He ditched the cult of Amun-Ra by closing all the temples, withdrawing the power from the priests and redirecting all the funds to support the newly established cult of Aten.

 However, all of Thebes was already revolving around Amun-Ra.
 The temples, shrines, obelisks, and tombs were all in the name of the chief of all deities, and there was no way for Akhenaten to replace all of that.
 Plus, he probably was not the guy who would destroy the outstanding legacy of his ancestors.
 So, he did what many leaders would later do.
 He decided to build a new capital.